Sunday, July 25, 2021

 1. What was coach Achrekar's first impression on Sachin?

-2. Why did Sachin feel that the schedule of the camp was 'rigorous'?
+2. Why did Sachin feel the camp schedule was rigorous?

-3. What did serve as a very personal coaching manual to Sachin?
+3. What served as a personal coaching manual to Sachin?

-4. Why was Sachin asked to change the school?
+4. Why was Sachin asked to change schools?

-5. What was the condition laid down by Sachin's father for changing the school?
+5. What was Sachin’s father’s condition for changing school?

-6. How did the act with the one rupee coin help Sachin become a good cricketer?
+6. How did the one-rupee coin help Sachin?

-8. Which incident triggered the coach to be angry on Sachin?
+8. What made the coach angry with Sachin?

-10. 'I owe myself to him' – what does Sachin mean by this?
+10. 'I owe myself to him' – what does Sachin mean?

 B. PARAGRAPH